Windows Subsystem for Linux: Features

-The first release of WSL provides a Linux-compatible kernel interface developed by Microsoft, containing no Linux kernel code, which can then run the user space of a Linux distribution on top of it, such as Ubuntu, openSUSE, SUSE Linux Enterprise Server, Debian and Kali Linux.
+The first release of WSL provides a Linux-compatible kernel interface developed by Microsoft, containing no Linux kernel code, which can then run the user space of a Linux distribution on it, such as Ubuntu, openSUSE, SUSE Linux Enterprise Server, Fedora, CentOS, AlmaLinux, Debian, and Kali Linux.
 Such a user space might contain a GNU Bash shell and command language, with native GNU command-line tools (sed, awk, etc.), programming-language interpreters (Ruby, Python, etc.), and even graphical applications (using an X11 server at the host side).

 The architecture was redesigned in WSL 2, with a Linux kernel running in a lightweight virtual machine environment.

 wsl.exe

 The wsl.exe command accesses and manages Linux distributions in WSL via command-line interface (CLI) for example via Command Prompt or PowerShell.
 With no arguments it enters the default distribution shell.
 It can list available distributions, set a default distribution, and uninstall distributions.
 It can also run a Linux command replacing lxrun.exe which is deprecated as of Windows 10 1803 and later.